 If your USB-C power adapter isn't charging your Mac laptop

 Mac laptop computers come with a USB-C power adapter and charge cable.
-If you're having an issue with a non-Apple power adapter, try using the Apple power adapter and cable that came with your Mac laptop instead.
+If you’re experiencing an issue with a non-Apple power adapter, try using the Apple power adapter and cable that came with your Mac laptop instead.

 USB-C power adapter

-AC plug, or "duckhead"
+AC plug or "duckhead"

 USB-C charging cable

-Test the power outlet
+Test the plug socket

 Check for line noise issues